 Severe withdrawal effects that follow attempts to stop a benzodiazepine can lead to prolonged use.

 Tolerance to the effects of benzodiazepines is linked to dependence and involves long-term adaptive changes at the benzodiazepine receptors in the brain.
-These receptors interact with receptors for the major inhibitor neurotransmitter gamma-aminobutyric acid^3 which, in turn, affects other neurotransmitter systems, notably those producing excitation mediated by L-glutamic acid4.
+These receptors interact with receptors for the major inhibitor neurotransmitter gamma-aminobutyric acid3 (GABA) which, in turn, affects other neurotransmitter systems, notably those producing excitation mediated by L-glutamic acid4.
 Receptors and cells adapting at different rates may explain varying rates of developing tolerance to the different clinical effects of benzodiazepines.

 Dependence on benzodiazepines is characterised by the following features: